stridecolossus/JOVE/docs/blog/part-2-triangle/improvements.md

 }
 ```

-For example we can now implement the following function to retrieve the available extensions for a given physical device:
+We can now define the API call as follows:

 ```java
 /**